The Song that Makes You Cry – #2

 It can’t make it all better, but it definitely does make it better.

-In the morning, when I settle down to do some follow-up on my recent posts on Instagram; add a couple stories; check in and read recent updates of those I follow; it is largely a very positive experience.
+In the morning, when I settle down to do some follow-up on my recent posts on Instagram; add a couple stories; check in and read recent updates of those I follow; it is always a very positive experience, because the algorithm knows what I want.
 Often, in these meanderings, I find new music, posted through one avenue or another.

-It’s hard these days to read much, though, without running headlong into posts on IG or Threads of the chaos that is consuming this country.
+It’s hard these days to read too much, though, without running headlong into posts on IG or Threads of the chaos that is consuming this country.
 It’s deeply disturbing, beyond saddening.
 And then I came across this song, Sand Drawing.
 A beautiful respite.

 Judah Earl is a young American composer, arranger, and producer.
 He plays the cello, and in this song has woven in strains of calm and peace, a refuge from the daily assaults we are now subjected to.
 I dare say that it has something almost holy about it.